-In 15 years of raising goats, I had actually never heard anyone say anything negative about using a Burdizzo, so I was really surprised at the number of negative comments.
+In my 15 years of raising goats at the time of the livestream, I had never heard anyone say anything negative about using a Burdizzo, so I was really surprised at the number of negative comments.
 I was also surprised by a lot of the misinformation being shared in the comment section.
-I tried to keep up, but with more than 100 comments, I probably missed some.
+I tried to keep up, but with more than 100 comments in the first few days (and even more as time went on), I probably missed some.
 So I decided to write this post to address the most common questions and objections.

 By far the most common questions were those centered around the pain of a goat being castrated.
 First of all, there is no pain-free method of goats and sheep castration.
 Those who think banding kids is pain-free are terribly mistaken.
 Wrap a rubber band around your finger so tightly that it cuts off the blood flow and see how it feels.
 You’ll be pulling it off within minutes.
 (Yes, I tried this myself.)

 Kids don’t usually scream when you put the band on because that part doesn’t hurt.
 It’s when the blood flow is affected that the pain starts.
 That’s when many go hide in a corner, and some will start screaming.
 But if you’ve already left the barn, you don’t hear it.